dacorvo/tensorsandbox/cifar10/models/squeeze/README.md

 that stacks layers of 'fire module'.
 Each fire module combines a 1x1 convolution to 'squeeze' the input and mixed 1x1 and 3x3 convolutions to expand the output.

+The model is trained with data augmentation and moving average of variables.

 ## Squeeze 0

 conv [3x3x3x64]